ebu/benchmarkstt/docs/CODE_OF_CONDUCT.rst

 Reporting Issues
 ----------------

+NOTE: no contact has yet been decided

 ..
-TODO: we need to add an email for contact  eg at textAV we had - textav@bbcnewslabs.co.uk.
+TODO: we need to add an email for contact

 If you experience or witness unacceptable behaviour—or have any other concerns—please report it by contacting us via [TODO] All reports will be handled with discretion.
 In your report please include: